+iv.
 Impairment of Financial Assets

-The Club recognizes an allowance for estimated credit losses (ECLs) for all debt instruments not held at FVPL.
+The Club recognizes an allowance for estimated credit losses (ECLs) for all debt instruments carried at amortized cost.
 ECLs are based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Club expects to receive, discounted at an approximation of the original effective interest rate.
 The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.